 No all our test drives are accompanied by an instructor.

-Yes it is possible to drive super cars on the Modena circuit, however most of our “normal” test drives are on the public roads.
+Yes it is possible to drive super cars on the Modena circuit, we also organise test drive on public road and a mixture of both.

 Sometimes we are required to wear protective clothing while visiting the producers, if this is the case Emilia Delizia will supply all the necessary gear.
 Otherwise just come dressed comfortably according to the season.
 Best to wear trainers or any comfortable food wear for the day.